montecarlo26/shadertoy-local/README.md

 ## Getting Started

-Clone or download a zip of the project and launch "shadertoy_local.vcxproj".
-Ensure it is in release mode.
-Run the Local Windows Debugger.
-This project was made in Visual Studio 2022.
+* Clone or download a zip of the project
+* launch "shadertoy_local.vcxproj" using Visual Studio 2022
+* Ensure the project is in release mode, not debug mode
+* Run the Local Windows Debugger